ShadowTemplate/one-piece-scan-bot/README.md

 # ONE PIECE Scan Bot

 A Telegram bot to receive notifications when new ONE PIECE chapters are available.
-This bot periodically checks if new italian chapters are released on [MangaEden](https://www.mangaeden.com/it/) and [Juin Jutsu Team Forum]( http://juinjutsuteam.forumcommunity.net/).
+This bot periodically checks if new Italian chapters are released on [MangaEden](https://www.mangaeden.com/it/) and [Juin Jutsu Team Forum]( http://juinjutsuteam.forumcommunity.net/).
 It is designed to be deployed on [Google App Engine](https://cloud.google.com/appengine/).